patooz/alx-higher_level_programming/0x08-python-more_classes/README.md

-6-rectangle.py - a function that prints a number of instances 7-rectangle.py - a function that prints a symbol # 8-rectangle.py - a function that compare the size of a rectangle
+6-rectangle.py - a function that prints a number of instances 7-rectangle.py - a function that prints a symbol # 8-rectangle.py - a function that compare the size of a rectangle 9-rectangle.py - a function that returns a new rectangle with same width and height